Texas is a state where you either go big or go home, and

 bills are super-sized - so be careful when embarking on a shopping

 At Uptown Park visitors can enjoy the atmosphere of a European village as they stroll from store to store.
 In Kirby District you can find The Village, a 16-block shopping zone with plenty of boutiques, galleries and spas aimed at the more affluent shopper.
-Finally, Houston's oldest department store, Foley's, has recently become Macy's but is still a pleasant and worthwhile place to shop.

 On weekends don't miss Trader's Village, an enormous flea market with everything from jewellery and clothing to tools and old Texas number plates.
 A great place to find a really unique memento of your visit to Houston.

 An ideal souvenir of your Houston visit is some Western gear - look no further than Pinto Ranch which stocks belt buckles, boots, saddles and even ten gallon hats.
 If cowboy gear isn't your thing, bring home a bottle of Texas' finest barbecue sauce.

 Become our Houston Travel Expert